naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">PrinterId</span> | String | ID of the printer actor to use.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">printerId</span> | string | ID of the printer actor to use.
 Will use a default one when not provided.
-time | Decimal | Duration (in seconds) of the show animation.
+time | decimal | Duration (in seconds) of the show animation.
 Default value for each printer is set in the actor configuration.

 </div>